Pharmaceutical Researcher

 I would like to do the same job.
 How many years am I going to have to go to school?
 When will I start actually working?
 Is the salary good?
 What am I going to do mostly?

-Asked by Katy over 9 years ago
+Asked by Katy almost 10 years ago

 My advice to you is to first not think of this “job” as a job, but rather as a career.
 By that I mean consider that most pharmaceutical research is broadly science based.
 Don’t limit your thinking to the biology examples that I described.
 You can be a chemist or a statistician or even a doctor.
 Go to a university with a strong science reputation and get a B.S. in biology, chemistry or math.
 Decide where your strengths and passions lie and follow them.
 The list is long of things you can major in.
 There’s biochemistry, physiology, microbiology, cell biology, genetics, synthetic chemistry, analytical chemistry, statistics, animal science, etc. My recommendation is to go to graduate school for a masters or a PhD or alternatively get a job in an academic lab.
 Develop your skills, expertise and reputation.
 Then seek your high paying job in industry.
 The more experience and credentials that you bring to the table, the more influence you will have on choosing the work that you do.
 If you get a job right after college it will be just a “job” and your responsibilities will be task oriented.
 Come in with expertise, be it technical or academic, you will be project oriented.
 That’s where the rewards are.